Pronesti/my-quiz-app/README.md

 ## Quiz System
 One correct answer of four possibles answers.

-+10 points for each correct answer and -5 points for each bad try
+* +10 points for each correct answer
+* -5 points for each bad try

 ## To do List